 Improve your website: University websites are the number-one influence on international students’ application decisions.
 As digital natives, Gen-Z students rely on the internet for their information.
 So, optimizing your website is sure to impress them.

-Work with Studee: We help more than 300 universities in 30 countries boost their international conversion and recruitment rates.
+Work with Studee: We help more than 300 universities in 30 countries boost their international recruitment rates.
 We speak to hundreds of pupils daily, match them to your entry requirements, and support them through every stage of their enrollment journey.
 We take the hard work out of overseas admissions.
 What’s not to like?

 If you want to smash your international admissions target, we can help.